redis/redis-doc/topics/data-types-intro.md

     my binary safe value

-As you can see using the [SET command](/commands/set) and the [GET command](/commands/get) is trivial to set values to strings and have this strings returned back.
+As you can see using the [SET command](/commands/set) and the [GET command](/commands/get) is trivial to set values to strings and have the strings returned back.

 Values can be strings (including binary data) of every kind, for instance you can store a jpeg image inside a key.
 A value can't be bigger than 512 MB.

 Even if strings are the basic values of Redis, there are interesting operations you can perform against them.
-For instance one is atomic increment:
+For instance, one is atomic increment:

     $ redis-cli set counter 100
     OK